CodeEditorLand/Mountain/README.md

   `keyring` crate to securely store sensitive data like authentication tokens.
-- **Robust Command Dispatching:** A central `Track` dispatcher intelligently routes all incoming requests from the UI (`Wind`) and extensions (`Cocoon`) to the appropriate native handlers or effects.
+- **Robust Command Dispatching:** A central `Track` dispatcher intelligently routes all incoming requests from the UI (`Wind`) and extensions (`Cocoon`) to the appropriate native Handler or effects.

 ---